bifromqio/bifromq-docs/website/docs/00_Readme.md

 # BifroMQ

-BifroMQ is a high-performance, distributed MQTT broker implementation that seamlessly integrates native multi-tenancy support.
+BifroMQ is a Java-based high-performance, distributed MQTT broker implementation that seamlessly integrates native multi-tenancy support.
 It is designed to support building large-scale IoT device connections and messaging systems.
 Presently, BifroMQ serves as the foundational technology for [Baidu IoTCore](https://cloud.baidu.com/product/iot.html), a public serverless cloud service.